I Sing the Body Electro

 I Sing the Body Electro is the debut solo album of former Mantronix member Kurtis Mantronik.
 The album was released in 1998 on the Oxygen Music Works label and featured female MC Traylude on lead vocals.

+Critical reception

+Rolling Stone wrote that the album "has kinetic clatter galore: angular Kraftwerk robocops, jam-pumping Technotronic throwbacks, even a big-beat chemistry test called 'Baby, You Blow My Mind', kicking like Cream with an Aerosmith bass line."